 Having these analytical techniques working in tandem not only enables investigators to raise detection levels, it also helps them control alert volumes and reduce false positive rates.
 Empowered with this information, they then have options in terms of next steps, including monitoring the activities of the suspected business; de-registering VAT numbers; or commencing a criminal investigation.

-Hybrid analytics technology will allow tax departments to focus on the most urgent organised VAT cases and networks.
-Implementing this approach allows them to process cases faster and more accurately, and collaborate more closely with government agencies, thus detecting and preventing fraud before it is too late.
+Hybrid analytics technology will allow tax departments to focus on the most urgent organized VAT cases and networks.
+Implementing this approach allows them to process cases faster and more accurately, and collaborate more closely with government agencies, thus detecting and preventing VAT fraud before it's too late.

-Rather than opting for inflexible black box solutions that cannot be adapted or fine-tuned as required, it’s important that tax departments choose agile, flexible solutions that analysts can adapt and tailor as needed.
-They can leverage the solution for organised VAT fraud today, but tomorrow could potentially use it in other areas, such as tackling direct tax or opportunistic VAT fraud.
+Rather than opting for inflexible black-box solutions that cannot be adapted or fine-tuned as required, it’s important that tax departments choose agile, flexible solutions that analysts can adapt and tailor as needed.
+They can use the solution for organized VAT fraud today, but tomorrow could potentially use it in other areas, such as tackling direct tax or opportunistic VAT fraud.